 By then a mother of three, Torres opened a daycare facility on the base, but she always longed to spend her days outside.
 A neighbor was the assistant superintendent of the base’s Fountain Green Golf Course.
 Hearing about his work intrigued Torres so much that she got a job operating a tractor on the course, and never looked back.
 However, Torres lacked the skills and knowledge needed to advance in the profession.

 Upon graduating in 2006, Torres became assistant superintendent at the Indian Springs Country Club, an 18-hole public course in Marlton, NJ.
-Today she is an assistant superintendent at Makefield Highlands Golf Club in Yardley, PA, working under another Rutgers alumnus, Mark Peterson.
+Today she is the Superintendent at Makefield Highlands Golf Club in Yardley, PA.

 "Had I not gone to Rutgers, I would not be living up to the potential I have," said Torres, who makes her home in Brown Mills in Burlington County.
 "It definitely opened doors."
 Torres was never a golfer, but now, she says, "I'm learning."